cryptrz/cryptrz.github.io/_posts/2022-06-18-jwt-attacks.md

     ![4-10.png](/assets/images/2022-07-01-jwt-attacks/4-10.png)

-11. In the Repeater, go back to the “Raw” tab, send the request (the few last steps has modified the JWT token), you’ll see a response with a code 200
+11. In the Repeater, go back to the “Raw” tab, send the reset (the few last steps has modified the JWT token), you’ll see a response with a code 200

     ![4-11.png](/assets/images/2022-07-01-jwt-attacks/4-11.png)